Steve O'Keefe: International career

 O'Keefe was called up to the Australian Test team to replace the injured Nathan Hauritz for the series against Pakistan in England, but did not play in the Tests.
 He made his Twenty20 international debut during the England tour.
-On 2010–11 Ashes series.
-O'Keefe performed impressively taking 4/88 against a full strength English batting line up.
+In the lead-up to the 2010–11 Ashes series, O'Keefe performed impressively taking 4/88 for 'Australia-A' in a tour game against a full strength English batting line up in Hobart.
 These figures would remain the best by an Australian spinner all summer.

 However he was consistently overlooked in favour of other spinners.
 In 2013 selector John Inverarity said "Steve O'Keefe is a very good cricketer.
 He's taken wickets, and he's a steady batsman.
 Whenever we've been at the selection table, we've marginally preferred other players to him.
 But he's still regarded as a good cricketer.
 We're very aware of his figures and we do look deeper than that.
 But there's a panel of five of us and there's a consistency of view when we select the spinners."

 He made his Test match debut for Australia against Pakistan in the United Arab Emirates on 22 October 2014.
 He was Australian Test Cap number 439.
+O'Keefe took 2/107 in the first innings and 2/112 in the second, claiming Asad Shafiq as his first Test victim.

-Stephen O'Keefe along with Peter Nevill set the record for the slowest partnership for any wicket in Test history with a scoring run rate of just 0.13, which is also the lowest spanning at least 100 or more balls.
-Only O'Keefe scored those four crucial runs.
-The partnership included only one boundary (4 runs off 174 balls for the 9th wicket).
+In Australia's second innings of the first Test versus Sri Lanka at Pallakele in 2016, Stephen O'Keefe along with Peter Nevill set the record for the slowest partnership for any wicket in Test history, scoring 4 runs from 178 balls/29.4 overs with a scoring run rate of just 0.13 runs per over, which is also the lowest spanning at least 100 or more balls.
+O'Keefe scored those four crucial runs, a boundary.
 After this match, O'Keefe had to return home due to an injury to his hamstring.

-On 24 February 2017, he took his first 5-wicket haul in a Test match, against India at the Maharashtra Cricket Association Stadium, where India were all out for 105 runs in the first innings.
-This was India's worst collapse in any Test match, losing their last seven wickets for eleven runs.
+On 24 February 2017, he took his first 5-wicket haul in a Test match, against India at the Maharashtra Cricket Association Stadium, 6/35 where India were all out for 105 runs in the first innings.
+At the time, this was India's worst collapse in any Test match, losing their last seven wickets for eleven runs.
 He then repeated the same figures (6/35) in the second inning a day later, as Australia won by 333 runs.
 His match figures of 12/70 were the second best bowling by a visiting bowler in a Test in India.
 This was the second time in the history of Test cricket that a bowler had recorded six wickets and an identical number of runs in both innings of a Test after B. S. Chandrasekhar of India, who had figures of 6/52 in both innings in 1977, coincidentally against Australia at the MCG, with O'Keefe's figures setting the record for the best identical bowling figures in Test history.